mauricerenck/komments/docs/templates.md

 ## Disable komment form after n days

 You can let the plugin automatically disable the comment form after a certain number of days after the page was published.
-So you could set `auto-disable-komments` to `14`.
+So you could set `autoDisable.ttl` to `14`.
 When you publish a page the comment form on that page will be disabled 14 days after the publish date.
 Only webmentions will be received after this.
-You can define any date field as a source by using the option `auto-disable-komments-datefield`.
+You can define any date field as a source by using the option `autoDisable.datefield`.
 The default datefield is `date`.

 Please be aware: If you configure a non-existing date field, this will result in a disabled komment state for all pages.